Ssharma025/project-1/README.md

 ## Features

-- Built primarily using CSS
+- Built primarily using CSS and html
 - Publicly accessible and open for collaboration

 ## Contributing